The results of my totally ridiculous experiment selling cassette tapes on Amazon. A lesson in selling obsolete items with bad sales ranks via FBA.

 It’s true: Anything sells.

-Two, we can learn a lot from what did sell.
-Of the 11, all of them were artists that were household names.
+We can learn a lot from what did sell.
+No surprise here, but of the 11, all of them were artists that were household names.
 As in, the most mainstream of the mainstream (Madonna, etc).
 These are artists that have tons of rabid fans who need to own everything they ever put out on every format.
 So it makes sense.

 Aside from the lessons, there was one more thing that took this experiment out of “abysmal failure” status.

-There were over 300 cassettes I didn’t send in.
+There were over 300 cassettes I didn’t send in to Amazon.
 I put them back up on eBay, and actually received $8 more than I paid for them.